Okja

 Okja resonates most strongly through its female characters.
 The young lead, Mija (Seo-Hyun Ahn), serves as the pillar of sanity in a clownish world.
 She plays the moral compass and hero, single-mindedly sprinting, clawing, and fighting her way to her beloved pet, Okja.

 Lucy Mirando (Tilda Swinton), CEO of Mirando Corporation, is a doll-like character who hides her issues with her father and older sister behind grandiose, over-the-top presentations.
-I will say, I’m still a bit burned by Swinton taking a whitewashed role in Marvel’s Dr. Strange—wherein she dresses like an Asian monk—so seeing her don a Chanel-made version of a traditional Korean hanbok earned a bit of a side-eye from me.
+I will say, I’m still a bit salty about Swinton’s whitewashed role in last year’s Doctor Strange—wherein she dresses like an Asian monk—so seeing her don a Korean hanbok brought up unpleasant parallels around cultural appropriation.

 Okja doesn’t quite get full marks, however, due to the higher prevalence of male characters overall.
-Even when women have meaty roles in a film, as Mija and the Mirando sisters do, it’s important to look at supporting cast.
+Even when women have meaty roles in a film, as Mija and the Mirando sisters do, it’s important to look at the supporting cast.
 While top-tier roles are fairly balanced, secondary ones are not.
-For example, the members of ALF—an animal rights group—consist of five men and one woman.
+For example, the members of ALF—an animal rights group in the film—consist of five men and one woman.

 Race: 5/5

 This is a fascinating time for film.
-A converging, global market is producing nascent experiments in multicultural filmmaking; some miss the mark such as Zhang Yimou’s The Great Wall, which clumsily slaps a white Hollywood actor onto a Chinese film, while others such as Bong’s Okja present true creativity and collaboration.
+A converging, global market is producing nascent experiments in multicultural filmmaking.
+Some miss the mark, such as Zhang Yimou’s The Great Wall (2016), which clumsily slaps a white Hollywood actor onto a Chinese film.
+Others, such as Bong’s Okja, present true creativity and collaboration.

 With South Korean Bong and British writer Jon Ronson behind the screenplay, Okja takes cues from both hemispheres.
-The zany, frenetic comedy feels more akin to East Asian variety show-style entertainment, while the commentary against genetically modified organisms recalls a Western critique of controversial agricultural practices.
-Meanwhile, no single culture is either maligned nor simplistically celebrated: Both the “bad guys” (Mirando Corporation) and “good guys” (ALF) have obvious proxies in the United States—Monsanto Company and PETA.
+The zany, frenetic comedy feels more akin to an East Asian variety show, while the commentary against genetically modified organisms recall Western critiques of controversial agricultural practices.
+Meanwhile, no single culture is either maligned nor simplistically celebrated: Both the “bad guys” (Mirando Corporation) and “good guys” (ALF) have obvious proxies in the United States—Monsanto Company and PETA, respectively.
 Similarly, Mija may be a South Korean hero, but plenty of other Koreans get in her way on her journey to save Okja.
 Above all, Bong recognizes the specificity of identity; I was delighted to read that he specifically wrote a Korean American part, casting Steven Yeun in the role as translator for ALF.

 Bonus for LGBTQ: +0.50

-In Okja, we see a small nod towards a gay, male couple within the animal rights group.
+In Okja, we see a small nod towards a gay male couple within the animal rights group.
 Australian actor Daniel Henshall plays the character Blond, and his boyfriend Silver is played by Canadian actor Devon Bostick.
 Their relationship is subtle and both members are white, so this is hardly revolutionary.
-But inclusion of LGBTQ characters is always welcome and helps cement Okja as a wonderfully progressive product.
+But inclusion of LGBTQ characters is always welcome and helps cement Okja as a progressive story.

 Mediaversity Grade: B+ 4.25/5

 Is Okja perfect?
 No. In fact, I didn’t even enjoy the film; I can still hear Johnny Wilcox’s shrieking in my ears.
-Nonetheless, I am a huge fan of creative risk-taking and inclusive media—in particular, Okja displays a deep understanding of racial identity—so I am happy to hear that Netflix's gamble is paying off.
+Nonetheless, I’m a fan of creative risk-taking and inclusive media.
+In particular, Okja displays a deep understanding of racial identity, so I am happy to hear that Netflix's gamble is paying off.